The-Girlies/Wellness-Watch/README.md

 ### Logistic Regression (improved)

-An improved model can be found in `amy_logreg_sentiment-analysis-for-mental-health-nlp.ipynb`.
+An improved model can be found in `logistic_regression.ipynb`.

 This model improves upon the baseline model by removing data augmentation, changing hyperparameters, stratifying the status in train-test split, and making slight modifications to preprocessing.

 ### Random Forest

-The model can be found in `rf_sentiment-analysis-for-mental-health-nlp.ipynb`.
+The model can be found in `random_forest.ipynb`.

 ### Naive Bayes Classifier